m1ga/titanium-mlkit-demo/README.md

 -   **zoomFactor**: float, Set the zoom value.
 -   **minZoom**: float (getter), returns the min zoom level.
 -   **maxZoom**: float (getter), returns the max zoom level.
+-   **returnAllBarcodes**: boolean, default `false`.
+Will return all potential barcodes even if they cannot be decoded.

 ## methods

 #### TiMLKit

 -   **recognizeText({image:Blob, callback: function })**: text recognition on a local blob.
+Parameters are image (blob!) and a callback function.
+This will contain `text` as a return property
+-   **recognizeCode({image:Blob, callback: function })**: qr/barcode recognition on a local blob.
 Parameters are image (blob!) and a callback function.
 This will contain `text` as a return property

 #### CameraView